lucaspalomodevelop/binbreak/README.md

 - run the game: `./binbreak-linux`

 ## Controls
-- use the arrow keys for navigation
+- use the arrow or vim keys for navigation
 - press Enter to confirm choices
-- press Esc to exit a game mode or the game.
+- press Esc or Q to exit a game mode or the game.
 CTRL+C also works to exit the game.

 ## Recommended terminals
 The game should run fine in any terminal.
 If you want retro CRT effects, here are some recommendations: